-- Click on any hunt group from the list that you want to change.
+- Click on any ring group from the list that you want to change.

 - Here you can configure the settings.
-You can also go back to the list of Hunt Groups, if you want, by clicking on the List tab above.
+You can also go back to the list of ring groups, if you want, by clicking on the List tab above.

 Explanation and Use of Some of the Settings